busserull/tiles/README.md

 when it is your turn, you are free to flag closed tiles whenever you wish.

+*Additional controls*
+Q will at any time except for text entry close the window.
+If you are either playing singleplayer or as host, the board can be resized with the keyboard arrows as follows as long as no game has been started:
+* Up - Decrease height by one tile.
+* Down - Increase height by one tile.
+* Left - Decrease width by one tile.
+* Right - Increase width by one tile.

 ### Description
 The game lets the player choose between Singleplayer, Multiplayer host, or Multiplayer client - as well as